zugaldia/capitalbikeshare/README.md

 Capital Bikeshare for Wear lets you find the closest available bike, and dock, directly from your Android Wear smartwatch.

+Note that this app is in now way affiliated with the Capital Bikeshare company.
+This app is provided as an open source, free of charge, product to Washingtonians.

 ![Screenshot](https://raw.githubusercontent.com/zugaldia/capitalbikeshare/master/assets/github_readme.png)

 ## Features